Pietro-PPC/Pietro-PPC/README.md

 ### Hello, I am Pietro!

-I'm currently in a research internship at McGill University, in Montreal, Canada.
+I am currently a software developer at ProFUSION.

 Beyond my job, some of my main interests are:
 - Computer graphics;